Chirag-ahir/SFC-Preparation/README.md

 # SFC-Preparation

 What is salesforce?<br>
-Salesforce is a suite of CRM products and tools such as sales cloud, service cloud, and marketing cloud which provides 360* view of customer data at one place and helps company t grow business revenue.
+Salesforce is a suite of CRM products and tools such as sales cloud, service cloud, and marketing cloud which provides 360* view of customer data at one place and helps company to grow business revenue.
 It was originally founded by Marc Benioff.

 What is Service Cloud?<br>
 Service Cloud is a CRM platform designed to support and enhance customer service operations, It includes objects such as Cases, Assets, Knowledge Base, Entitlements and Functionality such as Service Console, Web-to-Case, Email-to-Case, Escalation Rules and Omni Channel.
 (Solutions are not available in lightning and will not be available)

-How many objects you can create in unlimited edition?<br>
+How many custom objects we can create in org?<br>
-2000 custom object and 100 object you can install via AppExchange
+- Development:400
+- Enterprise: 200
+- Unlimited: 2000

 What is sales?<br>
-Sell your product to prospects is known as sales.
+Sell your product to your prospects is known as sales.

 What is sales process?<br>
 A sales process maps out the stages an opportunity follows through its sales cycle, affecting what’s available to view in a sales path.
 Within a specific sales process, you can easily add and remove stages.